flaskcwg/flaskcwg.github.io/data/blog/main/how-sync-translations.md

 ```

-Once you know the right tag, you can checkout the right version of the documentation folder into your new branch:
+Once you have the right tag, you can checkout the right version of the documentation folder into your new branch:

 ```shell
 $ git checkout 3.0.3 ./docs/